 In 2011, the American College of Nurse Midwives and the American College of Obstetricians and Gynecologists signed a collaborative practice statement.
 The creation of this stated agreement strengthens the midwifery model of providing maternity and gynecology care to all women.
 The true benefactors of formally establishing this collaboration are women.

-Here at Brattleboro OB/GYN and Four Seasons Midwifery, we remain committed to a collaborative practice for all women throughout their life cycles.
+Here at Four Seasons OBGYN and Midwifery, we remain committed to a collaborative practice for all women throughout their life cycles.